 How much exercise is enough?

-When you’re pregnant, you should try to keep active every day.
-RANZCOG encourages pregnant women to do 150 to 300 minutes of moderate intensity physical exercise each week.
-They also caution against exercising for more than 60 minutes at a time unless the intensity is relatively light.
-If you’ve previously been inactive or if you’re overweight, it’s important to limit your exercise duration to 15 to 20 minutes at the start of exercising and build up to 30 minutes sessions over time.
+If you’ve previously been inactive or if you’re overweight, it’s important to limit your exercise duration to 15 to 20 minutes at the start of exercising and build up to 30 minute sessions over time.

 What exercises should you be doing?

-Aerobic exercise or “cardio” means “with oxygen”.
-It’s continuous exercise that causes your breathing and heart rate to increase and keeps your heart, lungs and circulatory system healthy.
+Aerobic exercise or ‘cardio’ means ‘with oxygen’.
+It’s continuous exercise that increases your breathing and heart rate and keeps your heart, lungs and circulatory system healthy.

 The following aerobic exercises are generally safe to do during pregnancy: